AI prompts and profiles

 prompts.

-Prompts are saved actions with their own visibility, model, and tool settings.
+Prompts are saved actions with their own visibility, model configuration, and tool settings.

 Prompts can be run from: